victaphu/smartwager.bet/README.md

 - npm install
 - npm run compile
 - npx hardhat test

+**Deploy the Escrow Services on multiple chains**
 - npx hardhat run --network polygon_mumbai scripts/deployChainlinkTokenEscrowService.ts
 - npx hardhat run --network sepolia scripts/deployChainlinkTokenEscrowService.ts

+**Deploy the Smart Wager platform**
 In the output, find the whitelist address and replace the whitelist inside deployStakeWiseInfrastructure.ts with the whitelist (shared whitelist)

 - npx hardhat run --network polygon_mumbai scripts/deployStakeWiseInfrastructure.ts

+**Seed the Smart Wager platform with some events** Edit the stakeWiseWagerServiceAddress address as per output above (deployStakeWiseInfrastructure) and reset the nftId variable to 0
 Seed it with some wagers

 - npx hardhat run --network polygon_mumbai scripts/operations/addAdditionalWagers.ts